19 Headline Writing Tips for More Clickable, Shareable Blog Posts

 It’s easy to let headlines take the back seat in your writing process.
 Headlines can wind up as a quick afterthought, but really should be treated with much more consideration.
 In fact, your headline is arguably more important than the article itself.
 After all, who cares how great your blog post is if no one even reads it?

-Headline writing rules have changed quite a bit since the great online migration
+Headline writing rules have changed quite a bit

 Out of all the folks who read your headline, only 20% will read the article copy.
 Whether it’s for email subject lines, blog posts, ebooks, or webinars, you need a powerful, sexy headline to make readers swoon.